Motomami: Music and lyrics

-Primarily, Motomami is an experimental pop and alternative reggaeton record that also explores bachata, hip-hop, flamenco, art pop, chiptune, bolero, electropop and dembow as well as mambo and funk carioca in its expanded edition.
+Primarily, Motomami is an experimental pop and alternative reggaeton record that also explores bachata, hip-hop, flamenco, art pop, chiptune, bolero, electropop and dembow as well as mambo, merengue and funk carioca in its expanded edition.
 In an interview with Diego Ortiz for Rolling Stone, Rosalía described the album as a "brave" record that is "heavily influenced by reggaeton".
 She then expressed that the album is the "most personal and confessional album that I've made so far", revolving around lyrical themes of transformation, sexuality, heartbreak, celebration, spirituality, self-respect and isolation.
 Motomami is largely inspired by the Latin music she danced to with her cousins as a child, and encountered again traveling the world as a budding pop star.

 Critics compared "the degree of lyrical, rhythmic and sonic experimentation" to Beastie Boys' Ill Communication (1994) and Moby's Play (1999), and found similarities in Lorde's Pure Heroine (2013) and Nine Inch Nails' The Downward Spiral (1994) and in the works of Frank Ocean and Kanye West.
 Some media outlets later found resemblances of Motomami in Charli XCX's Brat (2024) and in Tini's Un Mechón de Pelo (2024).

 I love thinking every project should be different than the one before.
 I'm not interested at all in any formula, or some shit like that.
 MOTOMAMI is built on letting things that happen affect my songs and the way I write—the travels, all of that, letting that affect it sonically, visually.
 I would love to express what is happening in these three years, so when I'm 70 or 80 and look back and listen to this album, I really can feel and see what was happening in that moment.
 I don't have the time to keep a diary, and I didn't like that.
 With this album, I created an excuse to actually write about what was really happening.
 I tried to convey the ambivalence, if that makes sense—a place or context can be really exciting, but at the same time it can be very hostile.